 The Regional Transport Strategy has a strong focus on the specific services, initiatives and projects which SPT seeks to deliver.
 The Regional Transport Strategy is integral to SPT's business planning processes which reflect current social, environmental and economic circumstances at local, regional and national levels.

-The Regional Transport Strategy delivery plan 2018/19-2020/21 was approved by the Partnership at its meeting of 22 June 2018.
+The Strathclyde Partnership for Transport Annual Report 2019/2020 was presented to and approved by the Partnership at its meeting of 26 June 2020 and shared widely with all stakeholders.